 The color of the taxi will tell you what region of Hong Kong that taxi serves.
 Red taxis are the most common and are an iconic symbol of Hong Kong.
 They serve the "urban areas" according to the HK Transport Department's website.

 Probably the most important thing to note about Hong Kong taxis is that they accept CASH ONLY!
+Although some have begun to also accept Octopus cards (in 2022), this is still not the norm.

 Pro Tip: Download the HK Taxi app to be able to call taxis to your location and input your destination just like with Uber.
 Using the app makes it easier to communicate with your driver and to catch a taxi in a more remote location.